Refunds and Selling or Transferring Tags

 Sanctioned shops have signs that say, OFFICIAL RAGBRAI BICYCLE SHOP, and sell official RAGBRAI T-shirts, souvenirs, bicycling equipment, accessories and helmets.

-To signal that you need help on the route, turn your bicycle upside down or “wheels up” on the left hand side of the road and motion a “thumbs down” signal to let an approaching bicycle repair van or a sag wagon know that you need help.
+To signal that you need help on the route, turn your bicycle upside down or “wheels up” on the left-hand side of the road and motion a “thumbs down” signal to let an approaching bicycle repair van or a sag wagon know that you need help.

 Be sure to have a safety check done on your bike before you arrive to ride!

 If you will be shipping your bicycle to the starting town, or shipping it home from the ending town after the ride, here are some helpful suggestions to follow.
+For additional information, see our Bike and Luggage Shipping page.

 - Bike boxes should be marked “ASSEMBLE” or “DO NOT ASSEMBLE.”
-This saves the receiving shop confusion, time and money for you when you arrive to pick up your bike.
+This saves the receiving shop confusion, time, and money for you when you arrive to pick up your bike.

 - Boxes AND bikes should be labeled to identify ownership.
 This is very important to verify owners during pickup.